-Rectal prolapse is when part of the rectum protrudes from the anus.
-The rectum is the last part of the large intestine and is where feces is stored before being passed.
+Rectal prolapse occurs when part of the large intestine, or rectum, protrudes from the anus.
+The rectum is the last part of the large intestine and is where the body stores feces before voiding.

-Rectal prolapse is a relatively rare condition, with the American Society of Colon and Rectal Surgeons estimating that it affects less than 3 in every 100,000 people.
+Rectal prolapse is a relatively rare condition, with the American Society of Colon & Rectal Surgeons estimating that it affects fewer than 3 in every 100,000 people.

 There are three types of rectal prolapse:

-- Internal: The rectum folds in on itself but does not stick out through the anus.
+- Internal: Also known as an incomplete prolapse, the rectum folds in on itself but does not stick out through the anus.

-There is a range of risk factors and causes associated with rectal prolapse, although doctors do not fully understand why some people get it.
+Rectal prolapse has multiple associated risk factors and causes, although doctors do not fully understand why some people get it.

 - constipation or chronic straining

-There are also some neurological conditions that affect the nerves associated with rectal prolapse:
+Some neurological conditions also affect the nerves associated with rectal prolapse: